WATR

-WATR (1320 AM) is a radio station licensed to serve Waterbury, Connecticut and the Naugatuck Valley.
-The station is owned by WATR, Inc. It airs a full-service format featuring news/talk, as well as classic hits.
+WATR (1320 AM) is a radio station licensed to serve Waterbury, Connecticut, and the Naugatuck Valley.
+The station is owned by Kurt Jackson and David Webster through WATR Radio, LLC, and it features programming from the internet radio station, WOW Radio as a full service, and a classic hits format.
 It was until May 2022 the oldest privately owned station in the state of Connecticut, never having been sold outside the family of its founder, Harold Thomas (1902–1968).